-The average median hourly rate for a male was £17, for a female, the average median hourly rate was £15.65.
-This results in a 7.91% difference in the median figure reported above.
-This gap has fractionally increased as the male average median hourly rate has increased slightly more than the female average median salary from 2021.
+The average median hourly rate of pay for a male is £17.98, for female the average median hourly rate of pay is £16.64.
+The difference between the median hourly rate of pay of male full-pay relevant employees and that of female full-pay relevant employees is 7.45%, in March 2022, this gap was 7.91%.
+The gap has reduced as the male average median hourly rate has increased slightly less than the female average median hourly rate for 2023.

 The mean gender pay gap is still greater than the median pay gap.
 This suggests that there are a higher proportion of men that receive higher levels of pay which is demonstrated by the higher proportion of men than women in the highest salary quartile who are directly paid by the council.
-With little change to staffing turnover generally between March 2021 and March 2022 due to the Covid-19 pandemic recovery when the flat rate pay award was applied to all salaries it resulted in limited changes in the 2021 report and that from 2022.